 Road into the stunning Yorke Peninsula.
 Image credit: Mariangela

-Escape to the rugged coastlines and pristine beaches of South Australia’s, Copper Coast.
+Escape to the rugged coastlines and pristine beaches of Copper Coast, SA.
 Located in the beautiful Yorke Peninsula region, an easy hour and a half drive from Adelaide.
 The region provides amazing views, but the rich history, friendly community and growing coastal developments are what makes Copper Coast a great place to call home.
 Immerse yourself in the culture and heritage of the different unique townships, particularly Kadina, Wallaroo and Moonta.
 Each with a range of museums and attractions to gain a true understanding of life on the coast.
-The Copper Coast has plenty to offer from coastal towns with glistening beaches, old mining settlements rich with history and rural settlements with their sweeping, green pastures.
+The Copper Coast, SA has plenty to offer from coastal towns with glistening beaches, old mining settlements rich with history and rural settlements with their sweeping, green pastures.
 I definitely recommend a visit and, suspect you might find yourself staying longer than anticipated.

 Moonta Bay jetty at sunset in the Copper Coast, South Australia.
 Image credit: myphotobank.com.au